A Stock Pose

 - Most of the Jarls in Skyrim recline when sitting on their thrones, excluding Jarl Elisif the Fair.

-- This in fact is determined by the throne, not the character.
-There are eight recliney thrones with a slouchy animation programmed into them, and one upright one.
+- This in fact is determined by the throne, not the character: eight thrones have a slouchy animation programmed into them.

 - Gwynevere in Dark Souls is depicted reclining on a sofa when you meet her in person.